Last updated on June 18th, 2021 at 05:35 pmJump to Recipe

 Why you will enjoy Slow Cooker Brown Sugar Ham?

-- Delicious flavor and texture, the brown sugar and orange combo is fantastic.
+- Delicious flavor and texture, the brown sugar and orange combo are fantastic.

 - Set your meat in the crockpot, and forget it about it until it’s time to serve it.

 - Perfect springtime or Easter main dish, it will be a crowd-pleaser.